Official websites use .gov

 Clinical and Laboratory Investigations of Rare Genetic Skeletal Disorders

-We have established an omnibus protocol dedicated to the study of genetic skeletal diseases [Clinical and Laboratory Study of Rare Skeletal Disorders, ClinicalTrials.gov Identifier: NCT05031507].
+We established an omnibus protocol dedicated to the study of genetic skeletal diseases [Clinical and Laboratory Study of Rare Skeletal Disorders, ClinicalTrials.gov Identifier: NCT05031507].
 The protocol, approved in 2021, provides the foundation for our clinical research and informs the experimental work performed in the laboratory.
 The patient population includes both children and adults, evaluated in the outpatient clinics at the NIHCC.
-To date, we have received dozens of referrals, and have enrolled over 25 patients, several of whom have ENPP1 deficiency (a rare disorder characterized by pathological calcification, neointimal proliferation, and impaired bone mineralization), osteoglophonic dysplasia, or Trevor disease (a congenital bone developmental disorder), whereas the remaining have phenotypic overlap with these aforementioned disorders.
+To date, we have received dozens of referrals, and have enrolled over 40 families, several of whom have ENPP1 deficiency (a rare disorder characterized by pathological calcification, neointimal proliferation, and impaired bone mineralization), osteoglophonic dysplasia, Trevor disease (a congenital bone developmental disorder), or prenatal Caffey disease (a disorder causing excess bone formation), whereas the remaining have phenotypic overlap with these aforementioned disorders.

 Phenotypic and genotypic characterization of rare genetic skeletal disorders